Higher Degrees by Research

 - Your prospective supervisor may arrange an interview with you in person or via Skype.

 - You will be asked to produce a 2,500-word research proposal.
-If you have completed Honours, you can use your Honours research project report.
+If you have completed Honours at the University of Adelaide, you can use your Honours research project report.

 Do I qualify for a research scholarship?